 “I’m very sad this morning, but I can get over it,” said a tearful Varnado.
 “I want to thank everybody for the support and for sending out their prayers and their shouts.
 I appreciate it.
 I’m glad nobody was hurt.
 I know God is right here with me.
 I’m going to continue to pray and ask God to wipe away my tears and help me to pull through this and help me to be strong and help me to hang in there.
 My heart is sad, but there’s still joy and happiness.
 I’m not going to give up.
 I’m not done yet and I’ll be back.
 It’s hard, but everything’s going to be all right.”

-By 9:00 Monday morning, crews from Statewide Fire Restoration had boarded the windows, patched the roof and cleaned up most of the water damage and debris on the corner lot.
-TriMet service to the busy bus stop west of Varnado’s restaurant was restored and back to normal by 10:00 a.m.
+By 9:00 a.m. on the morning of the fire, crews from Statewide Fire Restoration had boarded the windows, patched the roof and cleaned up most of the water damage and debris on the corner lot.
+TriMet service to the stop west of Varnado’s restaurant was restored by 10:00 a.m.

 Because of the unusual size and shape of the small corner lot – the roof of the building overhangs the property line in several locations – redevelopment could be challenging, but property owner Leon Drennan, who grew up in the neighborhood and graduated from Grant High School, says he is determined to rebuild.